zenxha/komay-tri3/Tech.md

 ## Linked Lists

-- As stated, most "Data Structures" conversations usually begin with Arrays
+- Most "Data Structures" conversations usually begin with Arrays
 >- Is built into most Computer Programming Languages
 - College Board has Units 6-8 which discuss Arrays, ArrayLists, and 2-Dimensional Arrays
 - Most Data Structures conversations continue with the discussions of Linked Lists which are the foundation for Stacks and Queues